tzungda/fluidSim/README.md

 3. Open a Command Prompt and go to the /particleDisplay/external then run the cmake command, eg. cmake -G "Visual Studio 17 2022" -A x64, to generate the VS projects and solutions.
 4. Open the particleDisplay solution and compile.

+## Next
+Rewrite part of the computation to CUDA, OpenMP or TBB.

 ## Images
 ![alt text](https://github.com/tzungda/fluidSim/blob/main/outputImages/outputImage.0006.png)
 ![alt text](https://github.com/tzungda/fluidSim/blob/main/outputImages/outputImage.0018.png)